jrussellfreelance/powershell-scripts/readme.md

 file-watcher.ps1: Watches a folder for the creation of files, then runs a script when that happens.

 get-cmdlets-list.ps1: Creates a list of cmdlets.

-get-inactive-servers.ps1: Tests to see if all the computers in AD are up and running.

 get-module-commands.ps1: Creates a list of cmdlets for the specified module.